davidjnelson/timeline-tech-challenge/README.md

 - I realized I was spending far too much time getting the functional tests working, so I punted on that and focused instead on the integration tests, unit tests, and application itself in the interest of time.
 I could have finished this much faster had I skipped the functional test tooling setup and functional test implementation completely.
-- I ran out of time to write integration and unit tests for some aspects of the project.
-See the "write integration tests for: " section above in the "Remaining nice to haves I would do with more time".
-- The code is working but is currently a total mess.
-I need to go through and clean it up tremendously.
-It shouldn't take too long to clean up, but it's late and I need some sleep.
-I'd like to work on it a bit more tomorrow if that is cool with everybody.
-- While getting the code working I broke the integration tests I had written using TDD.
-I need to fix these still in addition to adding other ones that I mention above.
-What I'd really like to do is finish all the tests, then fearlessly refactor and clean up the code.
-I just need a little more time.